russomaa/TracingBiasQueries/readme.md

 - We further notice that this pattern occurs at a ~100% higher rate than in the input data.
 This behavior reinforces the idea that the model is biased towards learning these patterns

 ## Reproducing the experiments

-We learn the embeddings using the TransE implementation found in the Python library AmpliGraph (version 2.0.0).
-We obtain rankings for test triples by training the models FB15k, FB15k-237, WN18 and WN18RR in the notebooks under `experiments/learn_embeddings`.
-The hyperparameters found [here](https://docs.ampligraph.org/en/latest/experiments.html) were reused for our experiments.
+First make sure to have correctly installed the library AmpliGraph with version 2.0.0.

+To reproduce all of our experiments you simply need to start the reproducibility script using ´´´bash reproducibility/reproduce_experiments.sh´´´.

+The script will automatically run the whole pipeline from calling SPARQL endpoints for the dataset analysis on an input level to learning embeddings and finally generating the shown plots.

+The hyperparameters from [here](https://docs.ampligraph.org/en/latest/experiments.html) were reused for our experiments.

+The Python version used is 3.8

 <p float="left">
   <img src="experiments/hyperparameters.png" width="500" />